 Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

-Use An 18-inch Paint Roller
+18-inch Paint Roller

-One of the fastest ways to roll out a large ceiling is with an 18-inch paint roller, instead of a standard 9-inch roller.
+One of the fastest ways to roll out a large ceiling is with an 18-inch paint roller, instead of a standard nine-inch roller.
 An 18-inch paint roller covers more surface area faster and reduces overlapping.
 These large paint rollers do get a little heavy from paint saturation, but you can roll out your ceiling a lot faster.

 An 18-inch roller is best for a larger ceiling, not a small ceiling, like one in a bathroom.
 The best roller nap size for painting a ceiling is 3/4-inch.
-The 3/4-inch nap holds more paint to cover the ceiling faster than using 1/2-inch nap.
+The 3/4-inch nap holds more paint to cover the ceiling faster than using a 1/2-inch nap.